Water Pollution Statistics

 Although they have been around for a while, there has been very little research about PFAS' specific effects on the environment.

-There are, however, a number of concerns regarding how PFAS affect your health.
+There are, however, several concerns regarding how PFAS affects your health.

 According to the EPA, recent studies revealed that long-term exposure to certain types of PFAS can lead to: